-Grains/cereals Meat Eggs fortified

-Salt Green, leafy vegetables Oil Other vegetables
+Grains/cereals Fish Salt Green, leafy vegetables Oil Meat Eggs Other vegetables fortified

 FOOD SOURCES:

 100% Purchased (domestic)

 NOTES:

 The HGSF program procures 80% of commodities from within the commune (roughly 7-10 villages).
 The program is managed at the school level by school with local authorities; NGO partners provide complementary activities (nutrition, school gardens, etc.); and WFP plays a role in coordination and technical assistance.
 The Ministry of Education, Youth and Sport provides high-level management and coordination, as well as strategy development.